Subscribe!

 4 Simple Tips for Dog Training and Rehabilitation

 Hi everyone, I am a balanced dog trainer in Portland, Oregon.
-I help people get results.
-I wrote this blog to help give you a guide on what really helps to turn things issues around with your dog.
-Enjoy!
+If you are overwhelmed with your dog, look no further.
+Here is a guide with 4 simple tips for dog training and rehabilitation.
+This information will really help to turn things issues around with your dog.

 1. Consistency – Dogs are like kids in that they thrive in consistency.
 Routines, rules and schedules work well for them because there is a certain comfort in knowing some things are always the same.
 Being consistent with rules is a game changer.
 Make sure everyone in your household is also on board with enforcing your rules.
 Let me give you some examples of rules you can be consistent with: